Yuzhen Lu

 Openings

-I am actively looking for PhD (and or MS) graduate students to start in Summer/Fall 2024 in the Department of Biosystems & Agricultural Engineering at Michigan State University.
+I am actively looking for motivated PhD (and or MS) graduate students to start in Spring/Fall 2025 in the Department of Biosystems & Agricultural Engineering at Michigan State University.
 The student will be expected to conduct original research within the fields of sensing and automation for agriculture-food systems.
-Potential research topics include but are not limited to non-destructive optical sensing and quality assessment of horticultural produce and meat, in-orchard sensing & automation of specialty crops, imaging-based high-throughput phenotpyping, and artificial intelligence (AI) and robotics for precision plant/animal production.
-Students with engineering backgrounds (e.g., agricultural/food engineering, mechanical engineering, electrical engineering, computer science, etc.) and strong experience in computer vision and machine learning are highly welcome to apply.
+Potential research topics include but are not limited to optical sensing or machine vision for quality assessment, grading, and sorting of horticultural produce and meat, in-orchard sensing & automation of specialty crop production, imaging-based high-throughput phenotpyping, and artificial intelligence (AI) and robotics for precision plant/animal production.
+Students with engineering backgrounds (e.g., agricultural/food engineering, mechanical engineering, electrical engineering, computer science, etc.) or relevant experience in computer vision and machine learning are highly welcome to apply.
 Please email me (luyuzhen@msu.edu) with your CV if you are interested.

 See the GRA position (in English).
 See the GRA position (in Chinese).